wjzhengsh/blockchain/howto/orderer_deploy_icp.md

 Orderers authenticate clients, order transactions, and broadcast transactions in a blockchain network with the orderer component.
 For more information about orderers and the role that they play in a blockchain network, see [Overview on blockchain components](/docs/services/blockchain/blockchain_component_overview.html#blockchain-component-overview).
 {:shortdesc}

-Before you a deploy an ordering service, review the [Considerations and limitations](/docs/services/blockchain/ibp-for-icp-about.html#ibp-icp-about-considerations).
+Before you deploy an ordering service, review the [Considerations and limitations](/docs/services/blockchain/ibp-for-icp-about.html#ibp-icp-about-considerations).

 ## Resources required
 {: #icp-orderer-deploy-resources-required}